 Like the dissident Chavistas who raised the banner of democracy and membership control in the UFW long ago — only to be crushed and expelled — some west coast SEIU activists organized a reform movement in 2008 that challenged Andy Stern’s autocratic rule and flawed political vision.
 Led by Sal Rosselli, a longtime SEIU vice-president (and one-time UFW grape boycott volunteer), these dissidents sought greater membership participation in the union and a strong rank-and-file voice in bargaining and new organizing.
 In response, Stern spent tens of millions of dollars on a military-style take-over of Rosselli’s 150,000-member local, the second largest in California.
 Since this January, 2009 SEIU “trusteeship” over United Healthcare Workers-West (UHW), hundreds of elected stewards have been purged for “disloyalty;” 16 ousted elected leaders (including Rosselli) were sued by SEIU for $1.5 million in damages.
 A rival health care union has been formed, and most organizing of the unorganized in California health care has ground to a halt while the new National Union of Healthcare Workers (NUHW) and SEIU battle it out, David & Goliath-style, for the right to represent tens of thousands of already unionized workers at Kaiser Permanente and other hospital chains.

 This SEIU family feud is replete with ironic role reversals from the old days.
 When Rosselli was removed as UHW president, he was replaced by a team of Stern loyalists that included Eliseo Medina.
 Mario Bustamante’s brother Chava, is now a SEIU trusteeship staffer and personally removes stewards who favor the rival NUHW.
 Legal work aimed at crushing the rebellion has been handled by a California law firm headed by Glenn Rothner, a one-time UFW lawyer.
 Among other prominent UFW alumni on the SEIU side are Scott Washburn and Stephen Lerner, architect of SEIU’s Justice for Janitors campaigns.
-Meanwhile, Dolores Huerta, the still formidable 80-year old founding mother of UFW, has become an outspoken champion of worker dissent within SEIU — even though she sided with Chávez when he pushed out the Bustamantes and drove away Ganz and Medina.
+Meanwhile, Dolores Huerta, the still formidable eighty-year-old founding mother of UFW, has become an outspoken champion of worker dissent within SEIU — even though she sided with Chávez when he pushed out the Bustamantes and drove away Ganz and Medina.
 At a recent NUHW press conference, Huerta accused SEIU staffers of Teamster-style bullying when she tried to meet with health care workers at Kaiser in Los Angles.
 Her fellow campaigners for NUHW include former UFW staffers Gary Guthman, Fred Ross, Jr. (the son of Chávez’s old mentor), and Mike Casey, from UNITE HERE, whose union has pumped several million dollars and many organizers into NUHW campaigning against SEIU in 2009 and 2010.

 Mike Wilzoch, is one of many former UFW staffers, caught up in the carnage.
-He spent 23 years working as an SEIU organizer.
+He spent twenty-three years working as an SEIU organizer.
 In a May, 2008 to Stern, Wilzoch urged the then-SEIU president to end his “destructive conflict with UHW” before it tarnished his personal legacy and SEIU’s own future prospects.
 “I remember all too well what happened to the UFW in the 1970s after it devolved into loyalty oaths and vicious personal attacks on anyone asking pesky questions,” Wilzoch wrote.
 “They burned their culture and so many top flight organizers that it did permanent internal and external damage to the union and the dreams of the workers.”
 Nine months, later Stern went ahead with his take-over of UHW, ousting all of its elected leaders and staffers, including Wilzoch.
 In his letter to the SEIU president, Wilzoch noted that “history is replete with tales of radicals and reformers who became what they once despised.
 Even the smartest and bravest fuck up sometimes.
 Tragically, few had the raw courage to pull back in time, find the best in themselves that had gotten sidetracked somehow, and repair the damage.”
 As Shaw, Ganz, and Powell reveal in their important new books, that course correction never occurred in the United Farm Workers of César Chávez.
 With the UFW experience in mind, many labor observers now wonder what it will take, in the wake of Stern’s departure last year, to repair the latest union dreams shattered so badly in California and elsewhere.